-My Book, The Rainbow Onion, is now available for pre-order on Amazon (here).
+My Book, The Rainbow Onion, is now available on Amazon (here).
 It’s about the Transformative Power of Color Thinking.
 This is the third in a series of blog posts that dive into what color thinking actually means, using excerpts from the book.
 This comes from Chapter 3, Put Them Together, Color Thinking.

 There’s no way I’d be able to list all of the potential patterns that could be running our lives because the variations are pretty much infinite.
 No matter what the details of the ruts are, the cause is the same: We’re running our lives on outdated software.
 We have outdated beliefs that do not serve us.
 They keep us stuck.
 We’re unable to progress, to change, to grow into the versions of ourselves we want to become.

 We have to turn the autopilot off and take hold of the controls ourselves.
 We have to learn to manage our own brains.
 We have to choose new beliefs and create enough support that we can go out and find the evidence we need to believe them.
 We need to bring in tools to overcome confirmation bias and cognitive dissonance.
 There are many ways to do thought work.

 Color Thinking is a new type of thought work.
 I happen to love it.
 Let me tell you why.
 This is a list of why I love Color Thinking, but it’s also the list of why Color Thinking works.